Who are you?

 Favorite part of your job?

 I like to organize things and that is exactly what I get to do.
 As a research coordinator I have many roles: managing procedures, SOPs, approvals and agreements, data management and collecting, and so on.
 I occasionally work also in the field contacting and taking care of research-patients with our researchers.

 Why did you decide to enter your field?

-As with many good things happen, I didn’t exactly plan to be here.
-One day over 10 years ago I was available to a job that was needed, a research assistant of two studies in one center.
+As with many good things, coincidence had a role there.
+One day over 12 years ago I was available to a job that was needed, a research assistant of two studies in one center.
 Many things have changed since that.

 Who/What inspires you?

 My family brings balance to my life.
-I agree with Audrey Hepburn that It´s important that you have happiness and laughter in your life.
+I also agree with Audrey Hepburn that it´s important that you have happiness and laughter in your life.

 The most interesting article you’ve read recently?

 Most notably there have been articles about how communication and caring – intangibles that are not related to procedures– can affect the healing experience.

 My favourite books and why?